· Immigration Targets and Policy Adjustments:

 Alberta Opportunity Stream, Express Entry Stream, Self-Employed Farmer

-- Highlights: Alberta’s Express Entry Stream selects candidates directly
+Stream. - Highlights: Alberta’s Express Entry Stream selects candidates directly

 from the federal Express Entry pool, focusing on occupations in demand